 As far as streaming and torrenting is concerned, PureVPN works phenomenally well.
 You can not only unblock Netflix, but a lot of their servers are P2P compatible.

-Best of all, PureVPN only costs $2.95/mo and comes with a full 31-day money-back guarantee.
+Best of all, PureVPN is the best inexpensive VPN with a cost of just $2.95/mo.
+Also it comes with a full 31-day money-back guarantee.

 For the complete features list, read our PureVPN review.

 - Offers a comprehensive list of tunneling protocols

 - Offers 5 simultaneous connections